andy-goryachev/PasswordSafe/Readme.md

 ### License

-This project is licensed under the terms of the MIT license.
+This project and its source code is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) and you should feel free to make adaptations of this work.
+Please see the included LICENSE file for further details.

 ### Official Site